pklaus/brother_ql/README.md

 ## Installation

-brother\_ql is available from PyPI with pip:
+brother\_ql is [available on the Python Package Index][PyPI] to be installed with pip:

-    pip install brother_ql
-    # or to upgrade to a newer release:
     pip install --upgrade brother_ql

+The upgrade flag makes sure, you get the latest version of brother\_ql but also of its dependencies.

-Alternatively, you can install the latest development version from Github using:
+Alternatively, you can install the latest version from Github using:

     pip install --upgrade https://github.com/pklaus/brother_ql/archive/master.zip

 This package was mainly created for use with Python 3.
 The essential functionality, however, will also work with Python 2: the creation of label files.

+In order to run the `brother_ql` command line utility, the directory it resides in needs to be in the PATH envirnoment variable.
+On some systems, the `pip install` command defaults to the `--user` flag resulting in the utility being put in the `~/.local/bin` directory.
+On those systems, extending the path variable via `export PATH="${PATH}:~/.local/bin"` is needed.

 ## Usage